Outbound Webhook Step

 authenticationobjectyesAuthentication settings.
 See Authentication below.

-pathParamsarraynoPath parameter substitutions.
-Each item has key and value (supports mapping).
+pathParamsarraynoPath parameter values.
+Each item has key and value (values support mapping).

 queryParamsarraynoQuery string parameters.
-Each item has key and value (supports mapping).
+Each item has key and value (values support mapping).

 headersarraynoCustom HTTP headers.
-Each item has key and value (supports mapping).
+Each item has key and value (values support mapping).
+Header names are normalized to lowercase.

 bodyobjectvariesRequest body.
-See Body modes below.
-Required for POST and PUT; optional for DELETE; not allowed for GET.
+See Body modes.
+Required for POST and PUT.
+Optional for DELETE.
+Not used for GET.

 Authentication